 The Cricut cuts mathematically simple files better than it does mathematically complicated files.
 Cricut fonts are designed to be mathematically simple, so they cut easily.
 Your system fonts, however, might not be as simple.
 Let’s take two fonts from this bundle as an example.

 The first is Blushing.
 The edges of this font might be a little rough for the Cricut.
 The Cricut has to adjust the blade and mat direction with every little angle.
 The Cricut is an amazing machine, but it might not cut this as well as you’d like, particularly at smaller sizes.

 Take a look at Bold Brush, on the other hand.
 Nice smooth edges.
 Perfect for cutting on the Cricut!

 Keep this in mind when choosing one of your system fonts to cut on the Cricut—smooth edges will cut better.
 The nice thing about this bundle from FontBundles.net is that I found most of the fonts are actually really great on the Cricut.
 If you ever wonder if a font is going to cut nicely, just do a test cut using whatever material you’re planning on using in your final project.
 This can give you a good idea whether or not the font will cut well!

-Let’s walk through the process of creating a simple onesie using your system fonts.
-Start by creating a heart using the Shapes tool in the Design Panel, and resizing it to be a bit larger while we work on it.
+Let’s walk through the process of creating a simple design using uploaded fonts.
+Start by creating a heart using the Shapes tool in the Design Panel.

 Select both the heart and the word and click Slice in the lower right, at the bottom of the Layers Panel.
-Need to learn more about the Slice tool?
-Click here!
+Learn more about the Slice tool in Cricut Design Space.

 Your result will have quite a few extra shapes.
 Move them away from your final heart with the cutout and delete!

 There we go!
-Now we have an easy file to cut using our Cricut.
-I made this sweet onesie for my friend’s new daughter!
+Now we have an easy file to cut using our Cricut!